 Yeh Hai Mohabbatein To Be Replaced By Yeh Hai Chahatein; Divyanka-Karan To Introduce Abrar-Sargun

-Star Plus' popular show Yeh Hai Mohabbatein, that stars Divyanka Tripathi and Karan Patel in the lead roles, has been entertaining the audiences for over five years.
+Star Plus' popular show Yeh Hai Mohabbatein, that stars Divyanka Tripathi and Karan Patel in the lead, has been entertaining the audiences for over five years.
 There have been on and off speculations of the show going off air.
 But neither the actors nor the makers confirmed the rumours of the show going off air.
-Yet again there are reports of the show going off air.
+Yet again, there are reports of the show going off air.
 It is being said that YHM will be replaced by its spin-off Yeh Hai Chahatein.

 Divyanka-Karan To Introduce Abrar-Sargun

 Recently, we had revealed that Gathbandhan fame Abrar Qazi and Tantra actress Sargun Kaur have been finalised to play the lead roles.
 Yeh Rishta Kya Kehlata Hai's Parul Chahun will be seen playing a negative role.
-As per latest report, Yeh Hai Mohabbatein actors Divyanka and Karan will be introducing Abrar and Sargun to the audiences as the former couple bid goodbye.
+As per the latest report, Yeh Hai Mohabbatein actors Divyanka and Karan will be introducing Abrar and Sargun to the audiences as the former couple bid goodbye.

 Yeh Hai Mohabbatein To Be Replaced By Yeh Hai Chahatein

 As per a Pinkvilla report, the story will be taken forward by the new cast.
-The new show might get 10.30 PM time-slot.
+The new show might get the 10.30 PM time-slot.

 A source was quoted by Pinkvilla as saying, "The story of the show has been reworked multiple times.
 Earlier, the story was supposed to be based on a mature relationship shared by the father of a teenager.
 However, with no takers for it, the story has been tweaked to suit the current generation.
 However, the final plot hasn't been divulged as yet."